Ally1999/Point-of-sale/README.md

 - Item and cart discounts are amount-only (percentage option removed).
 - Sales lines can mark VAT as excluded; receipts hide the VAT badge accordingly.
 - Backend request limits tuned for Base64 uploads (5 MB JSON payloads).
+- Backup agents respect `enabled` flags so schedulers can be paused without editing scripts.

 ---